-Today would have been John Lennon's 73rd birthday and whether you grew up hearing John's music as he made it or are too young to remember the '60s and '70s (many who were there can't either), his birthday is always a comfort during this time of year, like a tap on the shoulder reminding us that John's wish for peace is alive and well, as if he too is somewhere still watching the wheels, "baking bread, feeding the cats, and sometimes ordering pizza"
+October 9, 2017 would have been John Lennon's 77th birthday and whether you grew up hearing John's music as he made it or are too young to remember the '60s and '70s (many who were there can't remember either), his birthday is always a comfort during this time of year, like a tap on the shoulder, reminding us that John's wish for peace is evergreen, even if it seems as difficult to achieve today as it was in his lifetime.

-in the window of any music store and even people who don't play an instrument will recognize the Casino as the guitar John Lennon played when he sang "Revolution."
-So today, listen to the music, watch the many great clips of John and his wit in action, and listen to the fantastic body of work that still enriches our imagination.
-And while you're at it, say 'happy birthda'y to his son Sean who turns 38 today.
+in the window of any music store and even people who don't play an instrument would still recognize the Casino as the guitar John Lennon played when he sang "Revolution."
+So today, listen to the music, watch the many great clips of John and his wit in action, and listen to his fantastic body of work that still enriches our imagination.